 Homework should be uploaded to Gradescope by 11:59 pm (San Diego time) on the listed due dates.
 (See the instructions within Assignment 1 for more information.)
 Be careful to pace yourself with the rest of the course; if you see a midterm coming up near a MATLAB due date, it is to your advantage to do your homework early.
 Four random exercises will be graded each time.

 MATLAB tutors are available to provide help with MATLAB during Week 2-9; their scheduled hours are available on Canvas->Modules->MATLAB with their Zoom meeting IDs and in the upper left of this webpage.
 You may go to different tutors' tutoring hours via Zoom.

 Please note that there are no regular MATLAB sections and the lab hours in webreg do not mean anything.

 The MATLAB Quiz

-During the last week of the summer session, you will have to take a MATLAB quiz.
+During the last week of the quarter, you will have to take a MATLAB quiz.

 - You will be tested on your ability to use rudimentary MATLAB commands to solve basic computational problems and on your understanding of topics covered in the lab assignments.